techidaily/site-phone-solutions/source/_posts/in-2024-will-the-ipogo-get-you-banned-and-how-to-solve-it-on-asus-rog-phone-7-ultimate-drfone-by-drfone-virtual-android.md

 ![spotify music app](https://images.wondershare.com/drfone/2020/2020/spotify-direct-music-app-pic1.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JMgRzDANfSQ?si=NDy01ntXGGOi1Uxs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 But this depends on the country you are staying in.
 And if you’ve recently shifted your base, it can be tricky to change spotify region.
 But if you opt for the manual methods, it is a breeze to update location spotify.
 We will teach you how that is done effectively using different resources available to you.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qmQjRcnaq9g?si=jadcGtXemUAlKOTa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## **Part 1: Reasons for changing Location on Spotify**